Paddy Moran (hurler): Kilkenny resurgence

 Moran collected a fourth Leinster medal in 1967 as Kilkenny retained their provincial crown following a 4–10 to 1–12 defeat of Wexford after a scare in the opening half.
 On 3 September 1967 Kilkenny faced Tipperary in the All-Ireland decider.
 Tipperary looked like continuing their hoodoo over their near rivals as they took a 2–6 to 1–3 lead at half-time.
 Goalkeeper Ollie Walsh was the hero for Kilkenny as he made a series of spectacular saves, however, the team lost Eddie Keher and Tom Walsh to injury in the second half.
 In spite of this, Kilkenny laid to rest a bogey that Tipperary had over the team since 1922, and a 3–8 to 2–7 victory gave Carroll a second All-Ireland medal.
 He finished off the year by claiming a second Oireachtas medal following a 4-4 to 1-8 defeat of Clare and a second Cú Chulainn Award.

-Wexford put an end to Kilkenny's hopes of retaining the title in 1968, however, the Noresiders bounced back the following year with Moran collecting a fifth Leinster medal following a 3–9 to 0–16 defeat of Offaly.
-On 7 September 1969 Kilkenny took on Cork in the All-Ireland decider, however, Moran was dropped from the starting fifteen.
-The Leesiders got into their stride following an early goal by Charlie McCarthy and led by six points coming up to half time when Kilkenny raised a green flag themselves.
+Wexford ended Kilkenny's hopes of retaining the title in 1968.
+However, Kilkenny won the Leinster title the following year with Moran collecting a fifth Leinster medal following a 3–9 to 0–16 defeat of Offaly in the final.
+On 7 September 1969, Kilkenny took on Cork in the All-Ireland decider, however, Moran was dropped from the starting fifteen.
+Cork got into their stride following an early goal by Charlie McCarthy and led by six points coming up to half time when Kilkenny scored a goal themselves.
 Kilkenny upped their performance after the interval and ran out winners on a 2–15 to 2–9 scoreline.
 The victory gave Moran, who came on as a substitute, a third All-Ireland medal.
-Cork and Kilkenny renewed their rivalry before the end of the year, however, a 4-14 to 3-10 victory gave Moran a third Oireachtas medal.
+Cork and Kilkenny met again before the end of the year, and a 4-14 to 3-10 victory gave Moran a third Oireachtas medal.